mdh266/CrimeTime/README.md

 *To see the web application in action visit: www.crimetime.online.*

+This web application was project at <a href="http://insightdatascience.com/">Insight Data Science</a>.
+It built was written in <a href="https://www.python.org/"> Python</a> and <a href="http://flask.pocoo.org/"> Flask</a>
+and was deployed to <a href="https://aws.amazon.com/"> Amazon web services.</a>
+Users are prompted to enter an address and then I use the <a href="https://pypi.python.org/pypi/geopy">geopy</a> library to get the latitude and longitude of the address.
+Once that latitude and longitude are known I use the <a href="https://pypi.python.org/pypi/Shapely">shapely</a> library to find out which police precinct the address is in and obtain the data on that police precinct.

 The info for police precincts was obtained by scraping the NYPD's
 <a href="http://www.nyc.gov/html/nypd/html/home/precincts.shtml"> website </a> using
 <a href="https://pypi.python.org/pypi/beautifulsoup4"> beautifulsoup</a> library and
 also this specific
  <a href="https://nycopendata.socrata.com/Public-Safety/Police-Precincts/78dh-3ptz/data">database</a>
 on the NYC Open Data Website.
 The crime data was obtained from the <a href="https://nycopendata.socrata.com/">NYC Open Data Website</a> and cleaning was completed using <a href="http://pandas.pydata.org/">Pandas</a> and
 <a href="http://geopandas.org/">GeoPandas</a>.
 The data was then stored in a
 <a href="https://sqlite.org/">SQLite</a> database.
 Forecasted crime rates were predicted using a